aj3423/SpamBlocker/README.md

    Nothing else.

-   You can also [disable the internet access](https://github.com/aj3423/SpamBlocker/issues/147) if you want, or download the offline apk from the release page.
+   You can also [disable the internet access](https://github.com/aj3423/SpamBlocker/issues/147) , or download the offline apk from the release page.
  - No communication with other apps
  - [Reproducible](https://f-droid.org/docs/Reproducible_Builds/) apk
  - Apk signing signature: